-The M+ museum by Herzog and de Meuron in Hong Kong
+The M+ museum by Herzog & de Meuron in Hong Kong

-Initially considered an obstacle that complicated the planning of the M+ building, this distinctive feature became “the raison d’être for our project,” explains the architects of the tunnel’s influence.
-By uncovering it, a spectacular space was created for art, design, installation and performance; a “found space” that now exists as a challenge to artists and curators alike – “a space of unprecedented potential,” the architects suggest.
+Initially considered an obstacle that complicated the planning of the M+ building, this distinctive feature became “the raison d’être for our project,” explain the architects of the tunnel’s influence.
+By uncovering it, a spectacular space was created for art, design, installation and performance.
+A “found space” that now exists as a challenge to artists and curators alike – “a space of unprecedented potential,” the architects suggest.

 The horizontal building that ‘hovers’ above this sunken landscape houses the more conventional display spaces of the museum.
 As with the planning of a city, the arrangement of all the galleries is based on an orthogonal grid where a central plaza is tasked with providing direct access to the exhibition areas, both permanent and temporary.
 The tall “Focus Gallery”, with its two lateral bands of daylight just below the ceiling, rises out of the horizontal exhibition building and plugs into the lower part of the vertical tower.